I wrote this on Thursday but couldn't get the pictures uploaded till today.

 So now we know to ask questions after the whole donation process is finished because that little bit of knowledge sparked an absurd amount of anxiety every time it started vibrating.

 The band suddenly loosened as I finally started my first plasma return and almost immediately the tingling, numb sensation evaporated from my arm.
 Such sweet relief.
 As the plasma entered my arm I began to feel that cool sensation I've always heard about.
 By the time it's being returned, the plasma has been cooled to room temperature and obviously our bodies are warmer than that.
 That was actually not bad at all and mildly pleasant.
-The only weird bit was the buzzing tingling sensations transferred to my lips...but then she warned that if I felt "burning, stinging, or stabbing sensations" (some other scary word that I don't remember) I should let her know immediately
+The only weird bit was the buzzing tingling sensations transferred to my lips...but then she warned that if I felt "burning, stinging, or stabbing sensations" (some other scary word that I don't remember) I should let her know immediately.

 Which is the perfect thing to say to get an anxious brain to imagine all kinds of burning and/or stinging.
 But I never had to call her over so that was alright.
 I guess.
 Maybe I'm poisoned and my arm will randomly snap off today.
 Who knows?